-Assay Checks - In addition to the QAQC described above, up until the end of 2018, Denison sent one in every 25 U_3O_8 assay samples to the SRC Lab's Delayed Neutron Counting (DNC) laboratory, a separate umpire facility located at the SRC Lab in Saskatoon, to compare the uranium values using two different methods, by two separate laboratories.
-All radioactive samples are monitored and recorded as per CNSC licence 01784-1-09.0.
-Decommissioning of the SRC Lab's DNC facility is planned for early 2019.
-The SRC Labe is planning to have an X-ray fluorescence ("XRF") lab running in the spring of 2019 for umpire analyses, which will operate on a similar independent basis as the DNC facility.
-Furthermore, downhole radiometric probe results provide equivalent uranium data (eU_3O_8) that is used internally by the Company for comparisons with the SRC Lab U_3O_8 results.
+Assay Checks - In addition to the QAQC described above, up until the end of 2018, Denison sent one in every 25 $U_3O_8$ assay samples to SRC's Delayed Neutron Counting (DNC) laboratory, a separate umpire facility located at SRC in Saskatoon, to compare the uranium values using two different methods, by two separate laboratories.
+After 2019, assay samples were sent to the SRC's X-ray fluorescence ("XRF") lab for umpire analyses.
+All radioactive samples are monitored and recorded as per CNSC licence 01784-5-24.7.
+Furthermore, downhole radiometric probe results provide $eU_3O_8$ data, used by the Company for comparisons with SRC $U_3O_8$ results.